 I don’t see the usual hustle and bustle of city temples here, as I enter the living legend of Pallava architecture, the Kailasanatha Temple.
 Sparrows chirping in unison, gives the tranquil Kailasanatha temple, a pleasing vibe.
 A temple built in the 5th or 6th century AD, and still functional on a daily basis, made me curious.
 Kanchipuram and Mahabalipuram are both famous for their rock temples.
 Yet Kanchipuram beckoned the advancement of temple architecture.
 Mahabalipuram Shore Temple’s rock cut, while Kanchipuram Kailasanatha Temple’s rock carved.
 From granite to sandstone, I realise, temple architecture moved on with time.

+Soft winds waft across a sunny morning bringing in the scent of fresh flowers from vendors on my way to the Kailasanatha Temple.
 Sir, “oru mozham poo”, the flower vendor, sitting outside the Kailasanatha temple, appeals asking me, to take a single measure of knotted fresh white jasmine flowers, the fragrance of which pulls me aside.
 I know that in this small town as this, I must buy, for her survival.
 So I accept.
 I dedicate the flowers to the temple.
 Her shy smile and the blessings I earned from her are both priceless.

 The spellbinding Pallava architecture

+Serene and quiet this temple reverberates with an air of religious fervor.
+It is rare that a temple premises is so neatly carpeted with green grass.
+Contrasting to it were the sandstone temple walls with neat carvings.
+It’s a grand sight not to miss.
 Capturing my attention, are sculptures of “Yazhi” (ferocious standing lions) and “Nandi” (peaceful seated bull).
 Quite symbolic of the temple architecture of the times, I guess.
 Given their contrasting composure, I imagine the lions guarding the God and the bull waiting for the God.

 Likewise the well preserved the carvings of Shiva Purana and Shiva’s 64 forms, on the temple walls are extraordinary.
 Their facial expressions, I get a feel, bring alive the mythical stories.
 Visible in traces are the fresco murals, a rich practice in this place a millennium and half ago.
 While i was absorbed in the art work on stone, it was getting dark and rain clouds were gathering.
 That it did not rain helped me have more of such glimpses.